 How do you parent this blossoming person who sometimes seems to be becoming a stranger?
-12 Essential Tips:

-1. Remember you're a parent, AND a friend.
-Teens crave closeness to their parents, so they do want the relationship to be a form of friendship.
+Teens crave the security of knowing their parents understand them, appreciate them, and love them no matter what--so they do want the relationship to be a form of friendship.
 But they also need to feel like they have some independence, so sometimes you may feel a bit shut out.
 If you can navigate your closeness in an accepting way that doesn't take advantage of your role as parent to tell your child what to do, he's more likely to open up and share with you.